Lares Trek 4 Days / 3 Nights

 Important: The price includes up to 7 kilos of your personal belongings to be transported by the mules (it is NOT necessary to hire an additional doorman!).

-- Mountaineering Machu Picchu: USD 25.00 (reservation is required in advance)
+- Mountaineering Machu Picchu: USD 75.00 (Need to book in advance).

-- Mountaineering in Huayna Picchu: USD 25.00 (reservation is required in advance)
+- Mountaineering in Huayna Picchu: USD 75.00 (Need to book in advance).